smaremanda/add-in-docs/outlook/manifests/activation-rules.md

 The  **ItemIs** complex type defines a rule that evaluates to **true** if the current item matches the item type, and optionally the item message class if it's stated in the rule.

 Specify one of the following item types in the  **ItemType** attribute of an **ItemIs** rule.
 You can specify more than one **ItemIs** rule in a manifest.
-The[ItemType](http://msdn.microsoft.com/en-us/library/5a890b98-3d83-77ef-ef03-9b513d35b79f%28Office.15%29.aspx) simpleType defines the types of Outlook items that support Outlook add-ins.
+The [ItemType](http://msdn.microsoft.com/en-us/library/5a890b98-3d83-77ef-ef03-9b513d35b79f%28Office.15%29.aspx) simpleType defines the types of Outlook items that support Outlook add-ins.